Kotomi Takahata (tennis)

 Kotomi Takahata (高畑 寿弥, Takahata Kotomi) is a Japanese former professional tennis player.

 On 25 October 2010, she reached a career-high singles ranking of 562.
-She achieved her best doubles ranking of No. 108 on 10 October 2016.
+She achieved her best doubles ranking of world No. 108 on 10 October 2016.

 Takahata made her WTA Tour main-draw debut at the 2011 Japan Women's Open, where she received a wildcard for the doubles tournament with Shuko Aoyama.
 Aoyama and Takahata lost to the fourth seeds Kimiko Date-Krumm and Zhang Shuai in a tight three-setter.

 At the 2014 Japan Women's Open, she also received a wildcard into the main draw with Kyōka Okamura.
 They defeated Misaki Doi and Elina Svitolina in the first round, but lost to Darija Jurak and Megan Moulton-Levy in the quarterfinals.

 At the 2015 Taipei Challenger, she won the doubles title, alongside Kanae Hisami.
 In the final, they defeated Marina Melnikova and Elise Mertens in straight sets.